sp1007/TQueryBuilder/README.md

 }

 #TQueryBuilder Examples:
-(These are sql samples i found on internet)

 sql: SELECT EmployeeID, FirstName, LastName, City, Country AS cty FROM employees WHERE row(City, Country) IN (SELECT City, Country FROM customers);